foreverwhatever/foreverwhatever.github.io/_posts/2015-12-28-jekyll-and-jupyter.md

 #### frontmatter & `jekyll`

-`jekyll` recognizes files beginning with `--- yaml: front matter ---`.  `nbconvert` will markdownify the notebook and prepend the front matter.
+`jekyll` recognizes files beginning with `--- yaml: front matter ---`.  `nbconvert` will prepend the front matter and  markdownify the notebook.
 The transformed file will be used by the `jekyll` server to create a static site.

 Structured data in the `front matter` can be reused when `jekyll` renders the document.
-The `nbconvert` template will prepend the `notebook` metadata to the front matter.
+The `nbconvert` template will contain the `notebook` metadata to the front matter.
 It is preferrable for the `front matter` to be a `yaml` formatted string because it is easy to edit.

 > the `json.dump` - `json.load` - `yaml.safe_load` chain stringifies the notebook `metadata`